Bret Freeman: Television work

 Freeman hosts the weekly Sports Tonight Live MMA magazine show, "The Cage", has presented several local MMA programmes for LA Muscle and the Active Channel (including "KAYO MMA") and was a featured colour commentator on Bravo for BAMMA.

 He was a frequent guest on the My Channel MMA Lifestyle show, Wartime TV in the UK.
-He was a part of their feature, "Hollywood Cribs", which documented a tour of his home in Buckinhamshire, England.
+He was a part of their feature, "Hollywood Cribs", which documented a tour of his home in Buckinghamshire, England.

 Freeman was a featured character on Sky Atlantic series The Guest Wing.

 Bret Hollywood (Freeman) was featured on the Channel 4 series Come Dine With Me.

 Freeman and his wife Julia have been featured on the Sky Sports MMA talk show, Cage Fighter.

 As resident ring announcer for Cage Rage UK, Ultimate Challenge MMA, Bret was part of the first UK-based pay-per-view event, Cage Rage UK Presents Ultimate Challenge, Warriors Creed: Alex Reid vs Jason Barrett, which was shown live on Premier Sports, 7 August 2011.